 Is your crew trained in first aid and emergency response?

 Yes, all of our Captains and Crew take regularly scheduled lifeguard, 1st aid and emergency response courses throughout the year.
-There are always at least 2 crew designated as lookouts who maintain a close watch while anyone is in the water.

 What happens when there is bad weather?

 Fortunately we are blessed with sunny skies and calm waters on the west side of the Big Island, therefore, we usually cancel less than 10 cruises a year due to inclement weather.
 However, if the Captain feels the weather will adversely affect the safety or enjoyment of our guests then they will cancel the cruise and all prepaid guests will receive a full refund.
 In addition, our office staff will do their very best to get you rescheduled on another cruise before you leave the island.
 Tropical weather is infamous for quickly passing rain showers and varied weather conditions; because of this our Captains are typically put in the position of addressing weather concerns on the day of the cruise.

 No, in order to protect the sensitive coral reefs, marine shoreline and the safety of our guests no one is allowed to climb onto land.
 Each vessel will act as your private island allowing you to come and go as you please while you enjoy your day at sea.

 Do you have SNUBA on board?

 Yes, we do offer SNUBA aboard the Fair Wind II vessel to Kealakekua Bay on both morning and afternoon cruises, AND also on the Hula Kai morning cruise. *Additional Fee